springfuse/springfuse.github.com/_posts/2009-09-24-spring-webflow-menus.md

 Note that the listener is a singleton while the flowMenu bean must be a session bean.
 You must declare your flowMenu bean in your configuration file as a scoped-proxy.

-Please read <a taget="_new" href="http://static.springsource.org/spring/docs/2.5.x/reference/beans.html#beans-factory-scopes-other-injection">Spring documentation</a> for more information.
+Please read <a href="http://static.springsource.org/spring/docs/2.5.x/reference/beans.html#beans-factory-scopes-other-injection">Spring documentation</a> for more information.

 Beside that, if you are familiar with spring Web flow and Spring MVC, the configuration is trivial.